U.S. residents, how they commute and what it costs

 Introduction: “On average, the study found that working families in the 28 metropolitan areas spend about 57% of their incomes on the combined costs of housing and transportation, with roughly 28% of income going for housing and 29% going for transportation.
 While the share of income devoted to housing or transportation varies from area to area, the combined costs of the two expenses are surprisingly constant.
 In areas where families spend more on housing, they tend to spend less on transportation, and vice-versa.”

 “It’s Driving Her Mad”: Gender Differences in the Effects of Commuting on Psychological Health”

 Roberts, Jennifer; Hodgson, Robert; Dolan, Paul.
 Journal of Health Economics, September 2011. doi: 10.1016/j.jhealeco.2011.07.006.

 Abstract: “Our results show that, even after these variables are considered, commuting has an important detrimental effect on the psychological health of women, but not men, and this result is robust to numerous different specifications.
 We explore explanations for this gender difference and can find no evidence that it is due to women’s shorter working hours or weaker occupational position.
 Rather, women’s greater sensitivity to commuting time seems to be a result of their larger responsibility for day-to-day household tasks, including childcare and housework.”

-Tags: cars, mass transit, driving, bicycling, research roundup
+Keywords: cars, mass transit, driving, bicycling, research roundup